Download & Other Tools

-- Footnote: Data are displayed for geographies with at least 10,000 people based on 2011 population estimates.
-The data are based on a survey of the population and are subject to both sampling and nonsampling error.
-LNE (Low Number Event) refers to estimates that have been suppressed because the confidence interval around the percentage was greater than 10 percentage points.
+- Footnote: Data are displayed for geographies with at least 10,000 people based on 2012 population estimates.
+These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
+LNE (Low Number Event) refers to estimates that have been suppressed because the margin of error was greater than 5 percentage points.
 N/A means that data are not available.
-Some regions listed among the cities under the "Choose Counties, Cities and School Districts" menu are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.
+Some regions listed are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.

 - Family Structure

 - Households with and without Children, by City, School District and County (65,000 Residents or More)

 - Family Structure for Children in Households, by City, School District and County (65,000 Residents or More)

 - Children in the Care of Grandparents, by City, School District and County (65,000 Residents or More)